numerous-com/numerous-files/docs/README.md

 ## In Memory Backend

 The in-memory backend does not need any configuration.
 Please be aware, files stored in the in-memory backend will not be persisted.

+## Local Backend

+For the local backend you can configure the base folder for the file manager from where all paths will be relative.
+You set the workfolder by using the `workfolder` keyword when using the factory method.